 Is Collagen Powder Safe During Pregnancy?

 In light of the debacle surrounding marine collagen, one could ask; is collagen powder safe during pregnancy?
 Again, it depends a lot on the source of the collagen.
 Generally speaking, most collagen powders are typically and essentially bovine collagen i.e sourced from cattle.
 This is one of the types of collagen supplements that are considered relatively safe to take for pregnant and breastfeeding women simply because the process of formulating hydrolyzed powders involves boiling it.
 This, as you would expect, rules out any risk of suffering from a foodborne illness.
+However, if you're looking for a collagen supplement that offers additional joint support, you may want to consider glucosamine chondroitin MSM with bovine collagen, as this combination can help improve joint mobility and reduce joint pain.

 An Outline of the Benefits of Collagen During Pregnancy